dwhieb/utilities/checklists/accessibility.md

 ## Navigation

+- [ ] Use skip links that allow the user to skip to the main content, or to the nav if it's not already at the top of the page

 - [ ] Use `<nav>`, containing an unordered list `<ul>`

 - [ ] Place navigation elements in the same place on each page